-Do you want to start making money by selling on eBay as well?
-But you’re not sure where to start?
-Hopefully, this guide will help you out!
+Do you want to start making money by selling on eBay?
+Not sure where to start?
+This guide will help you out…

 Every now and then, I like to have a good decluttering session to sort my life out.
 I get everything out, throw it all on the bed and then go from there.